For information about ADA accommodations at one of our facilities, please contact MOED facilities at [email protected].

 The City of Baltimore, along with local and national organizations, has created the Baltimore Health Corps to help contain the spread of COVID-19 and to address the social needs of vulnerable residents through contact tracing, testing, and care coordination.

 Available positions include contact tracers, care coordinators, directors, supervisors. managers and operational support staff.
 To learn more and apply, click here.

-MOED Workforce Centers for Adults and Youth Closed due to COVID-19
+MOED Workforce Centers for Adults and Youth Open with Limited Occupancy

-The Mayor’s Office of Employment Development's workforce centers for adults and youth are closed due to COVID-19, but services are being provided remotely.
+The Mayor’s Office of Employment Development's Eastside One-Stop Career Center, Northwest One-Stop Career Center and the Westside Youth Opportunity (YO) Center are now open – maintaining safe social distancing measures, including no more than a 50% occupancy rate.
+Services are still being provided remotely.
 To see MOED's FAQ for helpful information and available workforce support, click here.